CRFO/Udacity_Data_Engineering_Projects/Project 1 - Data Modeling with PostGres/README.md

 # Summary

-The project builds an ETL pipeline using Python and SQL transferring data from 2 folders (log_data and song_data) that have JSON files localed in two local directories into 5 tables: *songplays, users, songs, artists and time*.
+The project builds an ETL pipeline for the music streaming app Sparkify using Python and SQL transferring data from 2 folders (log_data and song_data) that have JSON files localed in two local directories into 5 tables: *songplays, users, songs, artists and time*.

 # Files Structure